 The PM Bureau is the U.S. government lead for building peacekeeping cooperation with India.
-India is consistently among the top four contributors of military and police personnel to UN peacekeeping operations, with nearly 7,000 personnel deployed at any given time.
-Since 2016, India and the United States have jointly taught the UN Peacekeeping Course for African Partners.
-These courses, conducted in New Delhi and organized for officers from 23 African troop and police contributing countries, are co-sponsored by the U.S. Global Peace Operations Initiative, are co-led by U.S. and Indian instructors, and have recently expanded to include African course alumni as part of the instructor cadre.
-The fourth course is set to begin in June 2019.
-Additionally, in February 2018, two Indian medical officers participated as instructors in a U.S.-led mobile training team in Zambia.
+India is consistently among the top five contributors of military and police personnel to UN peacekeeping operations, with over 5,000 personnel deployed at any given time.
+From 2016 to 2019, India and the United States jointly taught the UN Peacekeeping Course for African Partners.
+These courses, conducted in New Delhi and organized for officers from 23 African troop and police contributing countries, were co-sponsored by the U.S. Global Peace Operations Initiative, and taught by U.S., Indian, and African course alumni.
+The United States and India are now looking to expand collaboration on peacekeeping cooperation with Indo-Pacific partners.
 This enduring element of cooperation speaks to the strength of the U.S.-India security partnership and our mutual commitment to uphold the ideals on which the United Nations was founded.

-India participates in the International Military Education and Training (IMET) program, and has received at least $1 million of IMET funding annually since 2003.
+India participates in the International Military Education and Training (IMET) program, and received at least $1 million of IMET funding annually since 2003.
 IMET provides professional military education and training to military students and is key to establishing lasting relationships with future leaders.
 IMET courses increase military professionalization, enhance interoperability with U.S. forces, offer instruction on the law of armed conflict and human rights, provide technical and operational training, and create a deeper understanding of the United States.
 Indian IMET graduates tend to go on to achieve high rank in the Indian military, creating a common understanding and opportunities to increase interoperability between the U.S. and Indian militaries.